vocobox/vocobox/README.md

 ##### Controlling Synthetizers with CSV files

-Our first attempt to analyze voice signal was <a href="">written in R</a> using <a href="">Seewave</a> and <a href="">Aubio</a> via an <a href="">R binding</a>.
+Our first attempt to analyze voice signal was <a href="https://github.com/vocobox/vocobox/blob/master/dev/r">written in R</a> using <a href="http://rug.mnhn.fr/seewave/">Seewave</a> and <a href="http://aubio.org/">Aubio</a> via an <a href="https://github.com/vocobox/aubio-r/">R binding</a> written for the experiment.

 To control JSyn (java) synthetizer, we export frequency and amplitude change commands in two CSV files.

-Each file contains two columns, the first being elapsed time since song start, the second indicating a value change (frequency for pitch.csv, and amplitude for amplitude.csv).
+Each file contains two columns, the first being elapsed time since song start, the second indicating a value change (frequency changes for pitch.csv, and amplitude changes for envelope.csv).
+Note that frequency and amplitude can change independently.

-Having the original wav file available
+Having the original wav file available allows to play in background while executing command events.

 ##### Controlling Synthetizers with WAV files

+To run synthetizer control based on a wav file, see <a href="https://github.com/vocobox/vocobox/blob/master/dev/java/vocobox-apps/src/main/java/org/vocobox/apps/wav2synth/VocoboxControllerFilePlay.java">VocoboxControllerFilePlay</a> and <a href="https://github.com/vocobox/vocobox/blob/master/dev/java/vocobox-apps/src/main/java/org/vocobox/apps/wav2synth/VocoboxControllerFileRead.java">VocoboxControllerFileRead</a>

 ##### Controlling Synthetizers with Microphone